dfki-ric/pytransform3d/doc/source/transformation_ambiguities.rst

     transformations: intrinsic and extrinsic transformation.
     There is no default in pytransform3d but usually the function name should tell you which convention the function uses.
-    Note that there are two functions to generate rotation matrices that generate intrinsic rotations without a telling function name:
-    :func:`~pytransform3d.rotations.matrix_from_euler_xyz` and
-    :func:`~pytransform3d.rotations.matrix_from_euler_zyx`.
-These are kept
-    for backward compatibility.
-When in doubt, read the docstring, which clearly states that they make intrinsic rotations.

 ----------------------------
 Naming and Frame Conventions